 Can I choose my own debit card PIN?

-Yes, you can change your PIN at Virginia Credit Union ATMs.
+- By using Virginia Credit Union ATMs.
 Access the ATM using your card and current PIN, choose “More Selections” on the ATM screen and follow the prompts to select your new PIN.

 What’s the difference between the “debit” and the “credit” options?